Instructional Programs Overview

-- Digital Scholarship Lab Workshops: Organized by Rob Sippel, this workshop series covers technology and techniques critical to research, often featuring software and hardware available in the DSL.
+- Digital Scholarship Lab Workshops: This workshop series covers technology and techniques critical to research often featuring software and hardware available in the DSL.

-- Liaison Librarians: Every Florida Tech student has an assigned librarian, according to your major or department.
+- Liaison Librarians: Every Florida Tech student has a designated subject librarian, according to your major or department.
 Your Liaison Librarian is here to answer questions (even the silly ones) and consult with you on research and scholarship.
 See pictures and contact information for your Liaison Subject Librarian here.

 - Presentation Practice – Want some fresh eyes to look at your drafted presentations and/or give you suggestions on your delivery?
 Contact Chelsea Stripling, for an appointment.

 - Coding for Beginners – Want to learn or improve your computer programming skills?
-On Wednesdays at 7:00p.m. stop by the DSL#213.
+Drop by the DSL on Wednesdays at 7:00 p.m. .